 Hernias happen.
 They happen to overweight, out-of-shape smokers, and they happen to highly trained athletes.
-They happen to persons who strain too much while lifting, and they happen to those who merely sit in a chair.
-While they are more common in men, they also occur frequently in pregnant women.
+They happen to people who strain too much while lifting.
+And they happen to those who merely sit in a chair.
+While they are more common in men, hernias also occur frequently in pregnant women.

 A hernia happens when a small portion of tissue from inside pushes through a weak spot in the abdominal wall.
 In about 75 percent of cases, this occurs in the inguinal canal, the area where the abdomen meets the thigh.
 Men are 25 times more likely than women to develop an inguinal hernia, and the bulge sometimes protrudes into the scrotum.

 Other abdominal hernias likely to affect women as well as men include femoral (also in the groin, nearer the thigh), umbilical (around the naval) and epigastria (above the stomach).

 It was once believed that hernias were caused by heavy lifting, straining, coughing or sneezing.
 Such activities may well bring on a hernia if a weakness already exists in the abdominal tissue, but the current belief is that the weakness is usually caused by impairment in collagen metabolism.
 When the predisposition exists, smoking, infection and obesity–as well as straining–can increase the risk.
 But even fit, muscular individuals develop hernias.

 If you have a hernia, you may not know it until a doctor detects it on a routine examination.
 When you’re asked during a physical to turn your head and cough, the goal is to feel for a hernia.